Contemplate – Educate – Understand -- Renew

 The event will begin with a training on best practices in advocating for your institution.
 Attendees will have time to meet with their legislators before reconvening for a reception in the Hall of Flags.

-12PM-2PM Maine State House Meet Your Legislators - Make appointments to meet with your legislators on your own to discuss the issues relevant to your organization.
+12PM-2PM Maine State House Meet Your Legislators - Make appointments in advance of Maine Museums Day to meet with your legislators on your own to discuss the issues relevant to your organization.

 2PM-4PM Hall of Flags, Maine State House Reception - Exhibit your organization (register here at no cost to members of MAM and NEMA to reserve table space) and/or meet with folks from other collecting institutions while enjoying refreshments and inspiring speakers.
 These speakers will start their address at 2:30: